 With a maximum of $3,000 available funding, which can be obtained from more than 20 different college-sponsored opportunities, they offer non-credit international internships and fellowships.

-Global Insight Expeditions offer students short-term programs in specific study areas.
-Dartmouth offers so many study abroad opportunities indeed.
+Global Insight Expeditions offers students short-term programs in specific study areas.
+Dartmouth offers so many study-abroad opportunities indeed.

 As well as being the oldest coed school in the state, St. Lawrence University offers many unique characteristics.
 Among its first programs for first-year students was one of the oldest in the United States.

 The semester abroad in Kenya program at St. Lawrence University ran for 40 years, a span of 40 years – one of the longest-running programs for sending students to Africa.

 A total of 25 off-campus programs are offered by the Patti-McGill Peterson Center for International and Intercultural Studies for students from 19 different nations.
 In addition to programs in Kenya, England, Senegal, and Spain, St. Lawrence University offers programs in New York City, the Adirondacks, and Boston.

 Homestay accommodations are included in most of these programs.
 Other programs also allow you to travel to other countries like Denmark, Thailand, Japan, Jordan, India, the Czech Republic, Austria, New Zealand, and Australia.